Abooshy-Taher/GRAD699-Sentiment-Analysis/Week 2/ANALYSIS_CONCLUSION.md

 | **Logistic Regression** | 0.999987 | 9.44e-06 |

 **Finding**: All models show excellent generalization with minimal variance across folds, indicating robust performance.

+**Note**: The cross-validation used a 50,000-sample subset for efficiency.
+The final model evaluation (confusion matrix and detailed metrics) used the full test set of 140,264 samples (20% of the complete dataset).

 ### 3.3 Feature Importance Analysis